Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_4.md

-# The Liquity Governance Bug Case Study
+# Liquity Governance Bug Case Study

-We'll now see how everything we've covered up to this point in the bootcamp was used to find a real world vulnerability in the V2 of Liquity's governance system in an engagement performed by [Alex The Entreprenerd](https://x.com/GalloDaSballo).
+We'll now see how everything we've covered up to this point in the bootcamp was used to find a real-world vulnerability in the V2 of Liquity's governance system in an engagement performed by [Alex The Entreprenerd](https://x.com/GalloDaSballo).

 This issue was found in [this commit](https://github.com/liquity/V2-gov/tree/29471b270b365b655d4ddc74226322376e2ffe60) which was under review in the Liquity V2 codebase.